 …went up into the hills by Himself to pray.
 Night fell while he was there alone.
 (Matt.14:23 NLT).

 Earlier in the chapter, He took time alone to grieve the death of John the Baptist.
 Before selecting his twelve apostles, He went up to the mountain and prayed to God all day and night.
 After that time of prayer, He promoted the twelve from disciples to apostles (Luke 6:12-13).
 This major decision required him to spend an extended time apart to pray and reflect.
 It is an example for us to follow.
 Before making any major decisions in your personal life, ministry or business, take time to ask for guidance and wisdom to make the right choices.
 It is a discipline that I have instituted in my own life.
 I pray for wisdom and to hear the heart of God on the matter before making any decisions.

 If you need wisdom, ask our generous God, and He will give it to you.
 (James 1:5 NLT).

 The still small voice is heard more in the silence beyond, around and beneath language than it is in the cacophony of incessant sound (Sue Patton Thoele).

-In the hours leading up to his crucifixion we see Jesus again separating Himself unto prayer.
+In the hours leading up to his crucifixion, we see Jesus again separating Himself unto prayer.
 He was experiencing an overwhelming amount of pressure and anxiety, which led to stress.
-He knew He was about to fulfill the most important task of His earthly life and so He dedicated Himself to prayer to gain strength for what was to come.
-Use this as an example for yourself to also spend time in quietness before embarking on major tasks or projects.
+He knew He was about to fulfill the most important task of His earthly life, and so He dedicated Himself to prayer to gain strength for what was to come.
+Use this as an example to spend time in quietness before embarking on major tasks or projects.
 Get refueled and reenergized to tackle the task at hand with strength, clarity and wisdom.

 The capacity to be alone is one of the highest levels of development.
 Quiet reflection is associated with the ability to think critically and reason logically.
 Spending time alone: